Increased throughput, improved patient comfort

 Reasons for upgrading to transnasal

 Many hospitals face a large backlog of endoscopic procedures due to the COVID-19 pandemic.
-Offering new techniques such as TNE (transnasal endoscopy) can improve the procedural and hospital efficiency, whilst enhancing the patient experience is, today, more vital then ever.
+Offering new techniques such as TNE (transnasal endoscopy) can improve procedural and hospital efficiency, whilst enhancing the patient experience.

 *potential benefits realised from TNE